RyanBlakeIT/argus5docs/content/docs/configfile.md

 Many parameters specify amounts of time.
 Times can be specified using units of secs, mins, hours, days, weeks, and years, all may be abbreviated to one letter.
 For example: 36y, or 12m.

+### Schedule Exclusions

+There are times where you have scheduled maintenance windows or a 3rd party has one and you don't want to override every time during this window.
+In these cases, you can use Schedule checking, which can be used at any level, including the group level, to apply to all subordinate items.

+Syntax is:
+     mon,tue,wed,thu,fri,sat,sun, all or *
+     optionally may include start-time - end-time
+     at the end of the line specifying the schedule, include:
+     			=> no
+     This tells argus to not check during this time

+As an example, if I did not want argus to monitor from 10:30pm until 2am and also not monitor between Saturday at 6pm until Sunday at 11:30am local time:

+		Schedule checking {
+		        * 2230 - 0200 => no
+			sat 1800 - 2359 => no
+			sun 0000 - 1130 => no
+		}

+Note that schedule checking means that argus does not check during this time, so if a service went offline prior to this schedule and stayed offline, it would show offline even if it restored during the maintenance window.